developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 ### Step 1- Prepare the "tags" file

 * **Create a text file to contain the desired DOM-injection elements** using the tagging syntax below.
-This will become the list of elements that will be injected into the DOM, and will specify the pages to receive the injections.
+This becomes the list of elements to be injected into the DOM, and specifies the pages to receive the injections.

 In the sample `mytags.txt` file referenced below, notice a syntax similar to that of ordinary HTML tags for including scripts, style sheets and meta data.
 Parts of the tags as they apply to DOM injection are explained in the JavaScript comments, and in further detail below.

+> **Zebra recommends substitution variables over absolute paths whenever possible**.

 	:::xml
 	<!--Sample tags file -->